The following article uses options that are available starting with the Professional edition and project type.

 For example, if you want to install files in the C:\MyFolder\MySubFolder directory, you can use the "Windows Volume" folder.
 After you create the MyFolder directory in "Windows Volume" and the MySubFolder directory in "MyFolder", you will obtain the path you need.
 This also applies to the other predefined folders ("Program Files", "Common Files" etc.).

-However, if you cannot built the path you need by using the predefined folders, you can create a property-based folder which points to the path you want.
+However, if you cannot build the path you need by using the predefined folders, you can create a property-based folder which points to the path you want.
 For the above example, you would create a custom property which has the value C:\MyFolder\MySubFolder.
 This custom property can be used to create a property-based folder which will contain your files.

-In order to install files or create sub-folders in the user profile folder (usually "Documents and Settings\<username>" on Windows XP and "Users\<username>" on Windows Vista or above) follow the steps below:
+To install files or create sub-folders in the user profile folder (usually "Documents and Settings\<username>" on Windows XP and "Users\<username>" on Windows Vista or above) follow the steps below:

 In the Files and Folders page create a new property based folder.
 In the "Select a property" dialog press the button, declare the USER_PROFILE property with none as "Default Value" and select it.
 You can now add content to this property based folder.